ouzhouren/qemu_vexpress_a9/README.md

-# qemu_vexpress_a9
+# qemu_vexpress_a9_kernel
-This is a project for vexpress a9 on qemu
+This is a kernel project for vexpress a9 on qemu